 We encourage patients to complete the registration and health history forms found in the Registration tab prior to coming to the office.
-This will help to reduce your wait time in the clinic.
-Any patient who would prefer to wait in their vehicle may do so.
-During rare periods of longer wait times, patients may be required to vehicles in order to allow for social distancing in our lobby.
+This will help to reduce your wait time at the clinic.
+Any urgent care patient who would prefer to wait in their vehicle may do so.
+During periods of high patient volumes, non-isolation patients may also be asked to wait in their vehicles in order to allow for social distancing in our lobby.
+We do not have an indoor waiting area for patients determined to require isolation.
+Please plan accordingly.

-In order to minimize exposure and increase social distancing, any visitors or companions who are not needed to facilitate the visit, such as a child's parent or a patient's caregiver, will be asked to wait in their vehicle or return when the patient's visit is over.
-Please avoid bringing people with you who are not being treated, such as friends, family members, neighbors or additional children.
+In order to minimize exposure and increase social distancing, any visitors or companions who are not needed to facilitate the visit, such as a minor child's parent or a patient's caregiver, will be asked to wait in their vehicle or return when the patient's visit is over.
+Additional people, who are not being treated, such as friends, family members, neighbors or additional children are not allowed in the building.

 Our staff has stepped up the cleaning of high touch surfaces, such as counters, exam tables, handles, chairs and medical equipment with a disinfectant cleaning solution.

 Based on the CDC's recommendation to avoid procedures that could increase the aerosolization of secretions, PromptCare and Lawrence Occupational Health will not be performing any Pulmonary Functions Testing (Spirometry) until further notice.
 Donors who arrive for Drug and/or Breath Alcohol Testing will be screened for fever and respiratory symptoms, and must be symptom free to be checked in for testing.
-On-site services provided away from the clinic have been suspended at this time.
 Preventive and occupational health visits may be delayed based on symptoms, exposure or travel history, and provider availability.
+On-site services performed in the community are suspended until further notice.
 Nebulized breathing treatments have been found to aerosolize secretions.
 Breathing treatments will NOT be performed on patients unless the physician has no concerns about COVID-19.
 Patients with any risk factors for COVID-19, who are ill enough to require breathing treatments should be treated in their local emergency room.